po1sigala/live/02-Lesson-Plans/Full-Time/06-Week/01-Day/01-Day-LessonPlan.md

     ```md
     # Insomnia Demo

-    * Use the [Insomnia Docs](https://docs.insomnia.rest/insomnia/get-started) to get started.
+    * Open Insomnia and create a new Request.
+If you're not familiar with Insomnia, refer to the the [Insomnia Docs](https://docs.insomnia.rest/insomnia/get-started) to get started.

     * In the Insomnia interface, change the HTTP method to GET and input the endpoint for GitHub: `https://api.github.com/repos/microsoft/vscode/pulls?state=open`